imThili/Dice-game/README.md

 # Dice-game
-An android app game named Thirty

-You have 10 turns to make a maximum of 30 throws.
+An android app game named Thirty where you have 10 turns to make a maximum of 30 throws.